 Penetrating Oil and Wrench

 Spray the rusted bolt with penetrating oil and allow it to soak for 15 minutes.
 This time is required for the toil to work into the bolt threads.
-Once the oil has finished penetrating, use a socket wrench and appropriately sized socket to attempt to loose the bolt.
+Once the oil has finished penetrating, use a socket wrench and an appropriately sized socket to attempt to loosen the bolt.

 - Spray the bolt with this penetrating oil and allow the oil to soak for 15 minutes.